Processing billions of records using Azure Data Factory, Data Lake and Databricks

 Directly connect Power BI to Azure table Storage.

 Power BI does not support a direct Query on Azure Table Storage.
-It tried to load a complete dataset on a local machine.
-In a practical scenario, its not feasible to load the data set.
+It tried to load a complete dataset on a local machine, which is not feasible in a practical situation.

 Finally, we found a solution, how to process billions of data using Azure Data Lake, Data Factory and Databricks.

-Below is the high-level diagram to approach complex business scenario.
+Below is the high-level diagram depicting the approach to solving this critical business requirement.

 1. Create a Resource Group.

 4. Transfer the data from Table Storage to Azure Data Lake using Azure Data Factory.